San Francisco, California

 — State Senator Josh Becker, author of SB 1000

-Unlike cities that locked everyone out completely, San Francisco implemented a media credentialing program.
-Vetted journalists receive encrypted receivers to monitor SFPD radio in real-time.
+Unlike cities that locked everyone out, San Francisco created a credentialing program.
+Vetted journalists can apply for encrypted receivers and monitor SFPD radio in real time.

-This preserves some accountability—professional journalists can still independently verify police activity.
-But significant concerns remain.
+That preserves some accountability.
+Professional journalists can still independently observe police activity.
+But the program has real problems.

 Who Qualifies as Media?